 - The Company generally aims to minimise both the frequency and severity of operational risk losses to the extent practical. - The Company seeks to mitigate operational risks through the application of strong risk governance, processes and controls throughout its business.
-Individual risk owners are assigned to each key risk and are responsible for ensuring that the control framework in place to mitigate those risks are designed and operating effectively.
-The risk function is responsible for facilitation and oversight of the risk and control assessment framework, and provides appropriate information and reporting to the relevant oversight committees. - Through the Risk & Control Self-Assessment (RCSA) framework, each risk owner is responsible for assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
+Individual accountability for all key business risks and controls is clear and documented in the risk register.
+The risk function is responsible for facilitation and oversight of the risk and control self-assessment framework, and the resultant impact on the operational risk profile is updated quarterly and reviewed in more detail for key risks and controls at least annually. - Through the Risk & Control Self-Assessment (RCSA) framework, each risk owner is responsible for assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
 The RCSAs are conducted at least annually for all areas, and more frequently (bi-annually or quarterly) for those risk areas which have either 1) a high inherent risk rating (and therefore high dependency on controls), 2) a more dynamic and changing operating/control environment or 3) where management has identified material control gaps in previous assessments.
 RCSA reviews consider any loss incidents, material key risk indicator/ley performance indicator exceptions or other relevant factors in the period.
-This process is overseen by the Operations Committee, with material exceptions or emerging trends reported to the Risk and Compliance Committee.

-- Oversight of compliance with regulatory requirements is provided by the Board with day-to-day management responsibility delegated to the Risk & Compliance Committee.
-The Risk & Compliance Committee meets quarterly to receive management information and discharge its delegated oversight duties.
+This process is overseen by the Operations Committee, with material exceptions or emerging trends reported to the Risk and Compliance Committee. - Oversight of compliance with regulatory requirements is provided by the Board with day-to-day management responsibility delegated to the Risk & Compliance Committee.
+The Risk & Compliance Committee meets at least quarterly to receive management information and discharge its delegated oversight duties.
 To support the Board in fulfilling its oversight responsibilities the compliance function monitors and reports upon the status of the business in meeting minimum standards expectations and regulatory requirements. - The internal audit function is responsible for performing an independent review of the adequacy and effectiveness of the Company's internal controls.
-The audit function considers the operational risk selfassessment to develop its audit universe and annual risk-based audit plan.
+The audit function considers the operational risk self-assessment to develop its audit universe and annual risk-based audit plan.
 In executing the audit plan a feedback loop exists where the recommendations arising from review of the control environment are considered by management and the risk function and, as appropriate, reflected in the risk register.
 All findings are reported to the Audit Committee.

-As determined by the Standard Formula, operational risk comprises 8% (2018: 5%) of the undiversified total SCR.
+As determined by the Standard Formula, operational risk comprises 9% (2019: 8%) of the undiversified total SCR.